ml-and-ds-papers-on-the-go/andre-ye.github.io/biology/chemical-basis-for-life-notes.md

     - E.g. sodium atom (Na) has three electron shells with one lone electron in its valence shell.
 They can lose that electron to leave them with a second full shell, which is more energetically stable.
 Because it has one more proton than it has electrons, the atom has a net electric charge of +1.
     - E.g. chlorine atoms (Cl) tend to gain an electron, filling their outermost shell.
 The resulting ion has a net charge of -1, because it has one more electron than proton.
     - E.g. sodium cations and chloride anions form sodium chloride (NaCL, table salt); held together by strong opposite charges in their ions.
-- ==Covalent bonds share electrons to make both more stable.
-Ionic bonds are between atoms that have full charges (-1 or +1) and attract strongly.==
+- Covalent bonds share electrons to make both more stable.
+Ionic bonds are between atoms that have full charges (-1 or +1) and attract strongly.

 - The electron-sharing continuum. _Equal sharing of electrons to complete transfer of electrons._